 Hummingbird Nectar Recipe

-To make your own mixture, bring tap water to a boil and stir in Domino® Granulated Pure Cane Sugar.
-Allow mixture to cool to room temperature before adding it to your feeder.
+Simply bring 1 cup of tap water to a boil and stir in ¼ cup of Domino® Granulated Pure Cane Sugar until fully dissolved.
+Allow mixture to cool to room temperature, and then add it to your feeder.

-To yield larger portions, mix at the ratio of 1 part sugar to 4 parts water.
+If you have a large feeder, simply add more nectar by sticking to the ratio of 1-part sugar to 4 parts water.
 The solution will keep in the refrigerator for up to two weeks.

 - Hummingbirds feed 5-8 times an hour.

-- Hummingbirds have the greatest energy output, gram for gram, of any known warm-blooded animal.
-If your sugar water freezes, replace it immediately (even at dawn).
-They rely on established food supplies.
+- Hummingbirds have the greatest energy output, gram for gram, of any warm-blooded animal.

 - A hummingbird’s wings can beat 200 times per second during courtship!